 • Hypotension or dizziness

-• No bowel movement 12-24 hours after administration
+• No bowel movement within 12-24 hours following administration of medical attention is necessary.

 Conclusion